 When will HDR be available?

 Right now.
-That's right, if you're a member of Amazon Prime and own one of the UHD Alliance-certified TVs, you can watch HDR content today.
+That's right, if you're a member of either Amazon Prime or Netflix and own one of the UHD Alliance-certified TVs, you can watch HDR content today.

-Editor's note: Additional reporting by Dave James and Nick Pino.
+Editor's note: Additional reporting by Dave James, Nick Pino and Jon Porter

 Article continues below